fact-benchmark/factbenchmark/how.md

 - 'check-worthy' ('decline to rate', 'better options exist' or 'importance')
 - 'truth-rating' (actual estimate of validity)

 A "decline to evaluate" response is used when the agent believes the claim is poorly formed, does not have sufficient falsifiability or is not of general interest.
 Agents are encouraged but not required to provide reasons for a 'decline to evaluate' call.
-Reasons provided may provide useful feedack for others however.
+Reasons provided may provide useful feedback for others however.

 Alternatively a claim can be rated as 'check-worthy', and, if desired an 'importance' weighting can be provided.